 Key Stage 4

 The GCSE geography curriculum is taught in Years 10-11 for three periods a week and it covers the AQA (8035) syllabus.
-Within this specification students will study a range of human and physical topics including Global Hazards, Resource Reliance and The Changing Economic World.
+Within this specification students will study a range of human and physical topics including Global Hazards, Resource Management and The Changing Economic World.
 In addition, students will develop their geographical skills by undertaking two pieces of fieldwork and a decision making exercise.

 Key Stage 5

 The resources in the subject area are varied and effective.
 We use the interactive whiteboard with extensive map features to enhance the visual impact of the topic.
 They are used to present video footage and global images.
 Students also have the opportunity to present their own work and ideas using the interactive whiteboard as an aid.
-Each classroom has Internet access to provide the students with the instant, up-to-the-minute detail the subject needs.
+Each classroom has internet access to provide the students with the instant, up-to-the-minute detail the subject needs.
 We also utilise the ICT resources at our disposal to record student attainment and highlight progress and tracking at department meetings.
 Google Drive and Google Classroom are key features that the department are using to push student learning experiences and achievement both within and beyond the classroom.

 The Geography Department at Windsor is hard-working and innovative.
 We are committed to raising standards and providing students with the best learning opportunities possible.